 Characterizing classical minimal surfaces via the entropy differential JACOB BERNSTEIN AND THOMAS METTLER ABSTRACT.
 We introduce on any smooth oriented minimal surface in Euclidean 3-space a meromorphic quadratic differential, P, which we call the entropy differential.
 This differential arises naturally in a number of different contexts.
 Of particular interest is the realization of its real part as a conservation law for a natural geometric functional - which is, essentially, the entropy of the Gauss curvature.
 We characterize several classical surfaces - including Enneper's surface, the catenoid and the helicoid - in terms of P. As an application, we prove a novel curvature estimate for embedded minimal surfaces with small entropy differential and an associated compactness theorem.
 1. Introduction Let $\Sigma \subset \mathbb{R}^3$ be a smooth, oriented minimal surface.
-In this paper, we introduce a meromorphic quadratic differential P on $\Sigma$ , which we call the entropy differential.
+In this paper, we introduce a meromorphic quadratic differential P on Σ , which we call the entropy differential.
 We use P to characterize several classical surfaces - including Enneper's surface, the catenoid and the helicoid.
 In particular, subsets of Enneper's surface are the only minimal surfaces on which P vanishes - a fact which we use to prove a novel curvature estimate for embedded minimal surfaces with small entropy differential and an associated compactness result.
 The differential P arises naturally in a number of different contexts.
 Of particular interest is the realization of T = Re P, which we call the entropy form, as a conservation law for the diffeomorphism invariant functional $$\mathcal{E}[g] = \int{\Sigma} K_g \log K_g \mu_g.$$ This functional, which is a type of entropy for the curvature, has been previously considered by R. Hamilton in the context of the Ricci flow on surfaces [14].
-In particular, we show that if g is a minimal surface metric (i.e. the metric induced by a smooth minimal immersion) for which $K_g \neq 0$ , then the metric $\hat{g} = (-K_g)^{3/4}g$ is a critical point of $\mathcal{E}$ with respect to compactly supported conformal deformations.
-The crucial fact used here is the observation - due to Ricci [22] - that such minimal surface metrics satisfy the so-called Ricci condition: $$\Delta_g \log |K_g| = 4K_g.$$ The differential P also arises as a certain geometric Schwarzian derivative of the Gauss map - a point of view which has antecedents in [9, 12] - and which we will study more thoroughly in a forthcoming paper [3].
-Date: August 11, 2016.
+In particular, we show that if g is a minimal surface metric (i.e. the metric induced by a smooth minimal immersion) for which $K_g \neq 0$, then the metric $\hat{g} = (-K_g)^{3/4}g$ is a critical point of \mathcal{E} with respect to compactly supported conformal deformations.
+The crucial fact used here is the observation - due to Ricci [22] - that such minimal surface metrics satisfy the so-called Ricci condition: $$\Delta_g \log |K_g| = 4K_g.$$ Date: August 11, 2016.